-Members of each college Police Department office routinely provide safety presentations during class orientations.
+Members of the District Police Department routinely provide safety presentations during class orientations.
 They are also available to speak to any department or groups of students.
 The orientations and talks are designed to educate members of the college community about the services provided and how to avoid becoming the victim of a crime at the college.
+During the 2022-2023 academic year, RSC offered approximately 3 crime prevention and security awareness programs.
+Topics such as personal safety, standard response protocol, emergency preparedness, active shooter are some examples of programs offered during the prior academic year.